Gisch23/GoovieTV/README.md

   own unique TV Channels with them!
 Create a Channel for Action Movies, Cartoons, Documentations, Christmas time, western, and whatever you can imagine!

-  Here is an easy Youtube Tutorial!
+  Here is an easy Youtube Tutorial:

-  Try it out, it is for free!
+  Try it out, it is for free =)

   King regards,
   Gisch